Erck Rickmers: Early life and education

 Erck Rickmers was born and grew up in Bremerhaven.
 He comes from the Rickmers family of entrepreneurs in Bremerhaven, whose founder, Rickmer Clasen Rickmers, founded the Rickmers shipyard in Bremerhaven in 1834.
 He did his schooling at the Stiftung Louisenlund in Schleswig-Holstein.
 After receiving his Abitur certificate and completing his military service with the German Air Force, he qualified as a shipping merchant following an apprenticeship with the Hamburg shipping company Ernst Russ.
 Among other positions, Rickmers subsequently worked as a ship broker at Harper Petersen & Co. in London.
 Rickmers attended a graduate program at the University of California, Santa Barbara, completing an M.A. degree in Religious Studies from 2015 to 2017.

 Politics

 Rickmers is a member of the Social Democratic Party of Germany (SPD).
 At the 2011 Hamburg state election, he became a member of the Hamburg Parliament.
 As a member of the Hamburg Parliament, Rickmers chaired the committee on economics, innovation, and media and was a member of both the budget committee and the committee on public enterprises.
 In 2013, he reportedly left politics.

 Business career

-In 1992 Rickmers co-founded the Hamburg-based investment company Nordcapital and became its sole shareholder in 1996.
-In 1998 he established the shipping company E.R.
+In 1992, Rickmers co-founded the Hamburg-based investment company Nordcapital and became its sole shareholder in 1996.
+In 1998, he established the shipping company E.R.
 Schiffahrt.
 In 2008 Rickmers merged his assets under the umbrella of E.R.
 Capital Holding.
 Rickmers was selected as a chairman of the group in 2010.

+Erck Rickmers founded THE NEW INSTITUTE in Hamburg in early 2020.
+The institute is an experimental initiative that aims to develop social imaginaries for future societies by combining academic rigor with innovative practice.
+Its stated objective is to inspire, promote, and implement societal change.

 Personal life

 Rickmers is based in Hamburg, Germany.
-He is married to Cristina Sartori; they have five daughters.
+He is divorced from Cristina Sartori; they have five daughters.